Jeff Schrade serves as Policy Impact’s Director of Government Affairs. He has over 30 years of experience in the political arena.

-Jeff has advised the vice presidents of major energy companies such as Shell, Chevron, ExxonMobil, BP, and ConocoPhillips, served as a senior advisor for a governor, successfully managed a candidate’s race for the U.S. Congress, directed the communications efforts of two U.S. Senate committees, and served on the staff of two United States Senators.
+Jeff has provided personal counsel to the vice presidents of companies such as Shell, Chevron, ExxonMobil, BP, and ConocoPhillips, served as a senior advisor for a governor, successfully managed a candidate’s race for the U.S. Congress, directed the communications efforts of two U.S. Senate committees, and served on the personal staff of two United States Senators.

 At Policy Impact, Jeff provides strategic advice to clients, communications planning and implementation, as well as hands on meetings with important government officials.
 He has first-hand experience across a variety of policy issues, including energy reform, health care reform, and veterans issues.
 During his years with Policy Impact, he has lobbied on prison and education reform, needed changes to U.S. tax policy, as well as issues involving America’s infrastructure needs, and foreign policy concerns.

 Immediately prior to joining Policy Impact, Jeff served as the Director of Government Affairs and Media for LNG Allies.
 He also served for seven years as the Director of Government Affairs and Political Communications for the Natural Gas Supply Association, a major Washington D.C. trade group.